Tourists snorkelling at the sunken city of Epidaurus, Greece.

 Dimitsana

-Your Wow Stay of the trip, nestled in the heart of Dimitsana, a village steeped in history and perched high above the Lousios Gorge, the Mikri Arktos Hotel is a boutique mountain retreat full of traditional charm.
-Set within a beautifully restored stone-built mansion dating back to the 19th century, the building once served as a family home and now offers a warm, authentic base to explore the Arcadian highlands.
+Your stay at the Mikri Arktos Hotel will be a stand-out part of your adventure.
+This boutique mountain retreat is full of traditional charm and nestled in the heart of Dimitsana, a village steeped in history and perched high above the Lousios Gorge.
+Set within a beautifully restored stone-built mansion dating back to the 19th century, the building once served as a family home and now offers a warm, authentic base from which to explore the Arcadian highlands.
 The guesthouse retains its heritage character – wooden-beamed ceilings, cosy furnishings, and hand-carved details – while offering modern comforts throughout.
 Each room is unique, with views stretching across the valley or into the winding village lanes outside.
-You'll stay in twin-share rooms with an ensuite bathroom.
+You'll stay in twin-share rooms with ensuite bathrooms.

 Nafplio